 Why Farar & Lewis – Los Angeles Personal Injury Lawyers

-How much do our Los Angeles personal injury lawyers charge?
+How much do our personal injury lawyers charge?

 Here at Farar & Lewis LLP, we work on a contingency fee basis.
 We don’t charge any upfront fees.
-If we don’t win your case, we don’t change anything.
+If we don’t win your case, we don’t charge anything.
 We handle virtually all the costs associated with litigating your case, and as a result – you can focus on recovering.

 One of the most important things to worry about when you have a personal injury claim is the statute of limitations.
 If you were injured due to the actions or negligence of another person, then you may be able to get financial compensation.
-In order to get compensation, you have to file a lawsuit.
-You have to file this in a certain period of time.
+In order to get this compensation, you have to file a lawsuit, which has to be done within a certain period of time.
 If you don’t, you forfeit your rights to file the personal injury claim and eventually get compensation.
-This is strict, and there are virtually no exceptions.
+The statute of limitations is strict, and there are virtually no exceptions.
 This is applied to your case from the day you get injured.
 It is crucial you start working with a Los Angeles personal injury attorney as soon as possible so you don’t run out of time to file your claim.

 How much money can I expect in the final settlement?

 The total amount of compensation you can expect from your personal injury case will depend on numerous factors.
 Your injury can create an immense financial burden and the goal of a personal injury case is to help you recover from that burden.
-One of the first things to consider is your finances and medical bills.
-An example of medical bills is your existing treatment, and the cost of future treatment you may require.
-Another example of financial ramifications you may face after an injury is lost wages and income.
+One of the primary things to consider is your finances and medical bills including doctor’s visits, emergency room care, your existing treatment, and the cost of future treatment you may require.
+Another common example of financial ramifications you may face after an injury is lost wages and income from missing work.
 In some cases, the judge may award punitive damages as well.

 How long does it take for whiplash to occur?